kelseyhightower/confd/docs/command-line-flags.md

-  -config-file="": the confd config file -consul=false: specified to enable use of Consul -consul-addr="": address of Consul HTTP interface -debug=false: enable debug logging -etcd-scheme="http": the etcd URI scheme. (http or https) -interval=600: etcd polling interval
+  -config-file="": the confd config file -consul=false: specified to enable use of Consul -consul-addr="": address of Consul HTTP interface -backend="": configuration backend to use. (consul, etcd, or env) -debug=false: enable debug logging -etcd-scheme="http": the etcd URI scheme. (http or https) -interval=600: etcd polling interval